Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Summary and Conclusions

-Looking ahead, we have plans to further advance this methodology by applying it to Stage III survey data.
-Additionally, we aim to extend our approach to encompass a joint treatment of sample redshift distribution functions, galaxy-dark matter bias, and intrinsic alignments in the context of a full 3x2pt analysis.
-These future endeavors highlight the versatility and promise of this modeling technique, which has the potential to significantly enhance our understanding of the universe and its underlying cosmological parameters.
-In summary, our results demonstrate that this modeling approach is indeed an invaluable asset in the realm of observational cosmology.
+Looking ahead, the framework presented in this work can be extended to encompass a joint treatment of sample redshift distribution functions, galaxy-dark matter bias, and intrinsic alignments in the context of a full 3x2pt analysis.
+The proof-of-concept offered here also paves the way for application of a similar approach to the treatment of selection function, including with respect to luminosity in redshift, in the more direct estimation of redshift distributions and their joint inference with IA and galaxy bias.
+These future endeavors highlight the versatility and promise of joint modelling frameworks such as the one presented here, which have the potential to significantly enhance our understanding of the universe and its underlying cosmological parameters.